barn2plugins/document-library-lite/readme.txt

 * 3 user-friendly protection options: simple password protection, or automatically unlock the hidden document categories to specific logged in users or roles.
 * Each user only sees the documents and files that they have access to.

-See *Document Library for WordPress* in action on the [plugin demo site](https://documentlibrary-free.barn2.com/), and view the [plugin documentation](https://barn2.com/kb/document-library-wordpress-documentation/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) in our knowledge base.
+See *Document Library Lite* in action on the [plugin demo site](https://documentlibrary-free.barn2.com/), and view the [plugin documentation](https://barn2.com/kb/document-library-wordpress-documentation/?utm_source=wporg&utm_medium=freeplugin&utm_campaign=freepluginwporg&utm_content=dlw-wporg) in our knowledge base.

 **HOW TO CREATE A WORDPRESS FILE MANAGER**

-You can use *Document Library for WordPress* to create a download manager which lists documents of any file type.
+You can use *Document Library Lite* to create a download manager which lists documents of any file type.
 It’s perfect for creating a WordPress document library, resource library, download management, file manager, audio library, video gallery, and much more.

 First, install the plugin and choose your settings at **Documents > Settings**.
 This page gives you full control over the WordPress file manager including which columns to display, and the text of the document download button.